DasaradhramYenuganti/Software-Development-Lifecycle/Software Development Processes and Methodologies/Week 1/README.md

     - [ ] event-based **---**
     - [ ] client-server
     - [ ] pipe-and-filter
-    - [ ] layered
+    - [ ] layered **---**
     - [ ] blackboard

-12. **Which of the following would be considered a sub-system, rather than a module?**
+12. Which of the following would be considered a sub-system, rather than a module?

     - [ ] A set of classes which convert various values based on environment or parameter information
     - [x] A set of classes which generates reports